 Our students gain a solid foundation in residential design, site preparation, concrete work, floor/wall/roof construction, ventilation, interior finishing, cabinetry, and building codes.
 Yes, you'll hit the books, but much of your time will be spent building a custom-made home from start to finish.
 This on-site experience will escalate your skills and give you the upper hand once you hit the job market.
 Careers Speaking of the job market, occupations in the construction field are expected to grow at a faster than average pace!
 Jobs with commercial contractors, maintenance shops, woodworking shops, sash and door companies, furniture manufacturers, and home contractors are waiting for you.
 Want to be your own boss?
 Consider our Business/Entrepreneurship program option after completing your A.A.S. degree in Building Trades and you'll be well on your way to printing business cards with the word 'Owner' behind your name!
 But wait, there's more!
 In the classroom, you'll also learn about light commercial construction, estimation, and working in a green industry.
 And, you'll be exposed to the latest in construction technology like blower door testing.
 Out of the classroom, you'll get the chance to sharpen your leadership skills and interact with a network of professionals by joining trade organizations like the Home Builders Student Chapter, the Associated General Contractors of SD, and Skills USA.
-BTT Summer Jump Start If you're a soon-to-be high school graduate with a dream of pursuing a Building Trades Technology (BTT) degree at Lake Area Tech, take a look at this option!
-Beginning in late May, our Building Trades program will offer a Summer Jump Start session!
-What is it?
-The BTT Summer Jump Start puts students on a fast-track to graduation beginning with an intense, skills-oriented summer session.
-Upon successful completion of the summer session, students will enter the fall semester as a second-year student and will be on schedule to graduate in the spring!
-To be eligible for the BTT Summer Jump Start, students must have completed building trades classes in high school or possess equivalent prior building trades experience.
-If you're ready to commit, take the first step by applying to Lake Area Technical Institute here.
-In only a year's time, you'll be walking across the graduation stage with a degree in your hand!
-Option for Currently Employed Construction employees who are currently working can also apply for the BTT Summer Jump Start session.
-If you've got the experience and can demonstrate your capabilities, consider applying for the BTT Summer Jump Start option and earn your degree in Building Trades Technology!
-This fast-paced option may be ideal for those who wish to earn a degree in only one year!
-Click here to view the Building Trades Technology Course Outline Click here to view the Building Trades Technology Placement Report Click here to view the Building Trades Technology Student Learning Outcomes 18 Months

-SUSINESS counting Option
+Click here to view the Building Trades Technology webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.
+BUILDING Frades Technology

 A Career to Count On

 As a graduate of this option you will be able to set up and use any existing accounting system.
 No matter what the economic situation, businesses and organizations everywhere need individuals to manage their financial information.
 In other words - the job prospects are good!

 What can I expect?

 Our graduates are known for having the perfect blend of financial knowledge and real-life working experience.
 This program features student-friendly, flexible options.
-You can expect to study cost accounting, tax accounting, payroll accounting, banking, wealth management, and financial analysis.
-Our students have a variety of opportunities to gain valuable, real life experience including: - Experience with actual accounting software. - Helping low income and elderly people with tax preparation through the special Volunteer Income Tax Assistance (VITA) program. - Completing a credited part-time or summer internship in the financial sector.
-Careers Graduates of the Business Accounting option could work for a bank, a business firm, or any number of industrial or insurance companies.
-There is really no end to employers who need skilled accountants!
-The U.S. Bureau of Labor Statistics says job prospects in this field are expected to increase "faster than average" through 2018.
+You can expect to study cost accounting, tax accounting, payroll accounting, wealth management, computerized accounting and financial analysis.
+Our students have a variety of opportunities to gain valuable, real life experience including: - Experience with actual accounting software. - Helping low income and elderly people with tax preparation through the special Volunteer Income Tax Assistance (VITA) program.